-My name is Caitlyn and I love food!
+My name is Caitlyn and this section is all about me and why I love food!
 That wasn’t always the case though as I grew up a very picky eater.
 I was the girl that thought butter-bread could pass as a sandwich.
 My parents, God love ’em, tried their best to get more than a french-fry down my throat but it wasn’t until my teens that I started to really experiment with different foods and flavors.

 Fast-forward a few years and duty stations later and Steven and I know live in Wisconsin with our 1-year-old son Theo.
 It has been so much fun and challenging at times to create healthy and yummy meals not just for Theo but our whole family.
-We started BLW (babyled weaning) when Theo was around 7 months old and I quickly got tired of having to make something for Steven and I and then something different for Theo.
-Soon I started creating one meal that could work for both my son and us adults.
+I started creating one meal that could work for both my son and us adults.
 It made things so much easier and also helped introduce Theo to lots of foods and flavors.
 Now he loves everything from hummus to crab rangoon and is finding new favorites daily.
-I hope some of our family meals and recipes can become some of your family’s new favorites.
+I enjoyed getting to share a little about me and my family and hope some of our family meals and recipes can become some of your family’s new favorites.

 What To Expect From This Blog?!

-Now, if you made it through my personal spiel then you may be wondering, “Okay, but what is this all about?”
-This blog is dedicated to family meals, treats, sides you name it!
+Okay, enough about me.
+If you made it through my personal spiel then you may be wondering, “Okay, but what is this all about?”
+This blog is going to highlight family meals, treats, sides you name it!
 So, basically food that can work for all members of your family.
 Be they small, like my son Theo, or a grown up like myself.
 I strive to create food that can work for every one without compromising taste, flavor and creativity!
 I will post a recipe along with a What Theo Eats post to go into more detail about how I take that recipe and make it work for him.

 Food You Will Find Here